 What is the value of digital health tech in patient care?

 Before we answer that question, let’s first take a closer look at what encompasses digital health - it includes mobile health apps, wearables, big data, telehealth, personalized medicine, and everything in between.
 These technologies provide an overall picture of patient health abetting informed clinical decisions, better management of chronic conditions, early disease diagnosis, and timely intervention and prevention.
 Utilization of the right digital tools and strategy can improve the ability of the healthcare system to take a more consumer-centric, proactive approach to improve patient outcomes and increase operational efficiencies.
 It also has the potential to reduce costs all while building a system that benefits providers and consumers alike.

 From a provider’s standpoint, benefits include:

-Unlike the point-in-time data acquired in a clinical setting, health data generated through smart devices and wearables provide an outlook on the patient’s overall health over a period of time rendering the data more useful for disease detection and diagnosis and therefore, improved clinical decision making.
+Unlike the point-in-time data acquired in a clinical setting, health data generated through smart devices and wearables provide an outlook on the patient’s overall health over a period of time, rendering the data more useful for disease detection and diagnosis and thus improved clinical decision making.

-This is putting the power of health management in the consumers’ hands in a meaningful way for the first time.
+For the first time, this is putting the power of health management in the consumers’ hands in a meaningful way.
 It also raises the hope and expectation that consumers will gain a deeper understanding of their health and will be engaged to make better self-care decisions.